Effectful Mealy Machines: Effectful Machines

-\end{propositionrep} \begin{proof} We must check that the \bisimilarity{} equivalence relation $(≡)$ is a congruence for composition, tensoring, and whiskering. \Bisimilarity{} is the smallest equivalence relation generated by homomorphisms; thus, we only need to prove that these operations induce homomorphisms.
+\end{prop} \begin{proof} We must check that the \kl{bisimilarity} equivalence relation $(\equiv)$ is a congruence for composition, tensoring, and whiskering. \kl{Bisimilarity} is the smallest equivalence relation generated by homomorphisms; thus, we only need to prove that these operations induce homomorphisms.

 Let us prove that composition induces homomorphisms.
-Consider two pairs of \effectfulMachines{} with two \machineHomomorphisms{} between them,
+Consider two pairs of \kl{effectful machines} with two \kl{machine homomorphisms} between them,

 We claim that